Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 a) with online test environment, you can refer to [GIVE Tutorial 0](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/0-shortexample.md):
 ![](/assets/2-minutes-show.gif)

 c) if you want to integrate the code on your personal website, you can add the code in your html file.
-Please pay attention that **all features in
+Please pay attention that **all features in <code>char-controller<\code> should not be seperated by newline.
+To best fit your browser, you could wrap the controller with div tag.**
 ```
 <!-- header source -->
 <script src="https://www.givengine.org/bower_components/webcomponentsjs/webcomponents-lite.min.js"></script>